Zenoh Plugin

 transport.unicast.lowlatency |

-Whether to enable minimum latency, which helps improve transmission speed (note: cannot be enabled simultaneously with QoS) |
+Whether to enable lowest latency, which helps improve transmission speed.
+Note that it cannot be enabled simultaneously with qos |

 false |